Scope-Infrastructure-Calismalari/devops-cicd/ch02-ci-vs-cd-vs-cd.md

 ## Continuous Delivery Best Practices

-Here are some important best practices while implementing continuous delivery:
+Here are some important best practices while implementing Continuous Delivery:

 - The first stage must be triggered upon every check-in.
 - Each stage should trigger the next one quickly upon successful completion.